Ju7ii/Quiz-API/README.md

 ### Question Retrieval:
 Retrieve quiz questions for a specific category by making a GET request to the corresponding endpoint.

+### Testing Endpoints:
+Various endpoints for testing the API making a GET request.<br>
+Examples:
+- Testing whether API is online
+- How many data records are available in total

 <!--------->

 ## Base URL